aws/amazon-ec2-instance-selector/README.md

 	}

 	// Pass the Filter struct to the FilteredInstanceTypes function of your
-	// selector instance to get a list of filtered instance types and their details instanceTypesSlice, err := instanceSelector.FilterInstanceTypes(filters)
+	// selector instance to get a list of filtered instance types and their details. instanceTypesSlice, err := instanceSelector.FilterInstanceTypes(filters)
 	if err != nil {
 		fmt.Printf("Oh no, there was an error getting instance types: %v", err) return
 	}

-	// Pass in your list of instance type details to the appropriate output function
+	// Pass in the list of instance type details to the SortInstanceTypes if you
-	// in order to format the instance types as printable strings. maxResults := 100
+	// wish to sort the instances based on set filters. sortFilter := selector.NameSortFlag
+	sortDirection := selector.SortAscendingFlag
+	instanceTypesSlice, err = instanceSelector.SortInstanceTypes(instanceTypesSlice, &sortFilter, &sortDirection)
+	if err != nil {
+		fmt.Printf("Oh no, there was an error filtering instance types: %v", err) return
+	}

+	// Truncate results and format them for output with your desired formatting function. maxResults := 10
 	instanceTypesSlice, _, err = outputs.TruncateResults(&maxResults, instanceTypesSlice)
 	if err != nil {
 		fmt.Printf("Oh no, there was an error truncating instnace types: %v", err)